 Drinks are another easy way to get to know someone quickly and easily.
 Some people need a little liquid courage to loosen up.
 Others do better in more fluid environments with good people watching possibilities.
 Dates can last as little as 30 minutes or last long into the night – that flexibility is great for dates that you are uncertain about.

 One thing to consider is location.
-Some people are protective of their favorite venues, bars, restaurants etc. Places nearby homes and workplaces can be awkward on first dates due to the liklihood of running into someone you know.
+Some people are protective of their favorite venues, bars, restaurants etc. Places nearby homes and workplaces can be awkward on first dates due to the likelihood of running into someone you know.
 Conversely, selecting places far away increases chances people may need to reschedule or cancel dates because of timing.
 In either scenario, having back up plans due to time constraints, private events and weather shows extra thought and effort in case things go sideways.

 Pro-tip: Most people have access to taxis and car-hailing apps but it helps to be thoughtful and plan dates near public transportation and in good (not so seedy) neighborhoods.